ksafranski/boilr/README.md

 ## Usage

-1. Clone boilr.
+a) Clone boilr.

 ```
 $ cd /projects
 $ git clone git@github.com:nicholascloud/boilr.git
 ```

-2. Install as a global npm module (not available in the registry yet).
+b) Install as a global npm module (not available in the registry yet).

 ```
 $ cd /projects
 $ npm install -g ./boilr
 ```

-3. Generate a project by using the default profile.
+c) Generate a project by using the default profile.

 ```
 $ cd /projects